ROLL 70. Bendigo, 6th January 1969.

 70-11.
 J548.
 Bendigo.

 70-13.
 J550.
 Bendigo.
-By this time, with steam locomotive activity receding ever further, the need for heavy fuel oil for the remaining oil-burning J-classes had almost disappeared.
-To keep them operational during the short time they would be used, dieseline was substituted.
-Apart from the novelty of a Diesel-Steam engine, they produced very little smoke and on a hot day there was little discernable emission at all from the chimney.
+By this time, with steam locomotive activity receding ever further.
+To keep the few remaining oil burning locomotives operational during the short time they would be used, diesel fuel was substituted.
+Apart from the novelty of a Diesel-Steam engine, they produced very little smoke and on a hot day there was little discernible emission at all from the chimney.

 70-14.
 T384, T353 & Y120.
 Bendigo.

 70-15.
 J531.
 Bendigo.
 Too see what it looks like exactly fifty years later click or tap on the photo.